-We regularly assess the impact of our grants for children and young people through the lenses of frontline workers, parents/carers, and when possible, children and young people themselves, to find out whether and how Chances for Children grants have helped
+We regularly assess the impact of our grants for children and young people against our Theory of Change, to ensure we understand the ways our Chances for Children grants have helped.
+We can only do this by reaching out to frontline workers, parents/carers, and when possible, children and young people themselves, to gain an authentic and meaningful insight.

 - Physical home environment